School exclusion zones

 - Permits are vehicle specific (except visitors) so if you are about to change your vehicle, please wait until receiving your new registration documents before applying

 - Parking is not affected by this scheme

 - The restrictions will be enforced by Police Scotland.
 The penalty for ignoring the signs will be a fine.

 During the trial, we will work with the schools and communities to identify and promote locations away from schools where parents can park; this will disperse the cars over a wider area than at present.
 The use of these "Park and Stride" sites will be encouraged as well as pedestrian and cycle training and where necessary the provision of additional cycle and scooter parking.

 The success of the trial will be measured through:

-- a reduction in traffic congestion and speed around school gates as measured through before and after traffic speed and volume surveys;
+- a reduction in traffic congestion and vehicle speeds around school gates as measured through before and after traffic speed and volume surveys

 - consultation with stakeholders as measured through attitude surveys

-Following the completion of the trial a report will be submitted to the Enterprise & Infrastructure Committee to recommend the retention or removal of the restrictions at the respective sites.
+Following the completion of the trial a report will be submitted to the Environment & Infrastructure Committee to recommend the retention, amendment or removal of the restrictions at the respective sites.